-Part 3 of our blog post discusses how organization-wide file shares pose one of the biggest security and compliance risks to organizations.
+Part 3 of our blog series discusses how organization-wide file shares pose one of the biggest security and compliance risks to organizations.

 Technology provides a powerful platform allowing organizations to innovate at a rapid rate.
 Technology is so entrenched in our work-lives, we take for granted how things like email services, smart phones, video chatting, and computers have revolutionized the business world.
 However, with technology progressing and changing so quickly, it has also made organizations vulnerable to risks like cyber-attacks and data breaches, putting their clients’ privacy in jeopardy.
 Over the next few weeks, our blog will cover some of the top ways you and your organization can protect yourselves from the increased risk associated with the daily use of technology.